carlosp420/PyPhyloGenomics_ms/MS.md

 ## Sample preparation for Next Generation Sequencing in the Ion Torrent PGM
-We ordered the primers designed by ``PyPhyloGenomics`` for the candidate genes from the company TAG Copenhagen A/S (Denmark) and used them to amplify these regions for many specimens from other Lepidoptera species using multiplexed PCR reactions.
+We ordered the primers designed by ``PyPhyloGenomics`` for the candidate genes from the company TAG Copenhagen A/S (Denmark) and used them to amplify these regions for many specimens in Lepidoptera species using multiplexed PCR reactions.
+We sequenced several individuals of a wide range of non-model species in the Lepidoptera.
+We also sequenced specimens of the model taxon *Bombyx mori* (voucher code NW149-2) as control sample in order to validate our ``PyPhyloGenomics`` software.

 We followed the library preparation protocol for Next Generation Sequencing by @meyer2010 with minor modifications for the Ion Torrent technology.